(Courtesy of Minard Coons)

 Family Search, California Death Index, and the Death Certificate provide more on Charlie King.
 Couple tidbits in the information below:

 Existing King biographies have him born in Hillsboro, Texas (which is south of Fort Worth).
+That appears to be incorrect.
 On his draft registrations, Charlie listed his birth location as Whitesboro, Texas which is north of Fort Worth.
 Charlie - and his father - are interred at Oak Wood Cemetery, Whitesboro, Grayson County, Texas.

 Jim Tipton's Find A Grave website notes that Charlie and his father are interred at Oak Wood Cemetery, Whitesboro, Grayson County, Texas: